 Embryo transfer: how does it work?

-Embryo transfer is the last step of an IVF treatment, that is, when the embryos are obtained in the laboratory.
+Considered the very last step of an IVF treatment, embryo transfer happens after the embryos are obtained in the laboratory.
 This procedure can be stressful for patients, but it can also be a relief because the embryo will finally be placed in the uterus awaiting implantation.

 We explain everything you need to know about it below.